Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Diminished health and well-being}

-Diminished health and well-being can arise through purposeful behavioral exploitation ~\cite{Bandy2021, Solon_2017} or emotional manipulation ~\cite{Skirpan_Fiesler_2018}, whereby algorithmic designs exploit user behavior, through safety failures (e.g., collisions) ~\cite{Dean_Gilbert_Lambert_Zick_2021}, or when algorithmic systems make incorrect health inferences ~\cite{obermeyer2019}.
-They can lead to both physical harms ~\cite{DeVos_Dhabalia_Shen_Holstein_Eslami_2022, Douglas_2016, Mannes_2020, Redden_Brand_2017}, emotional harms, such as distress ~\cite{Weidinger2022}, dignity loss ~\cite{Brown_Sanci_Hegarty_2021, Mannes_2020}, and misgendering ~\cite{Keyes_2018}, and reputational harms ~\cite{Moss_2021, Redden_Brand_2017}.
-Diminished health and well-being may accompany other identified sociotechnical harms – for example, experiences of representational harms, including algorithmic annihilation ~\cite{Andalibi_Garcia_2021} or the internalization of stereotypes, may spark other emotional or psychological effects, such as “epistemic doubt” ~\cite{Wang_2020}, which affects overall health.
-As constructs of well-being are culturally relative ~\cite{Ng_Ho_Wong_Smith_2003}, health promotion efforts through technological design may “not be relevant, or potentially even harmful, to users living differently to the ways assumed by situated designers” (p.
-5) ~\cite{Docherty_Biega_2022}.
-Thus, designers must be attentive to forms of distress that fall outside Eurocentric and Western care models ~\cite{Pendse2022}.
+Algorithmic systems can lead to diminished health and well-being of human users.
+Our corpus attribute the myriad sources of this harm including from algorithmic behavioral exploitation ~\cite{Bandy2021, Solon_2017}, emotional manipulation ~\cite{Skirpan_Fiesler_2018} whereby algorithmic designs exploit user behavior, safety failures involving algorithms (e.g., collisions) ~\cite{Dean_Gilbert_Lambert_Zick_2021}, and when systems make incorrect health inferences ~\cite{Obermeyer_2019}.
+They can lead to both physical harms ~\cite{DeVos_Dhabalia_Shen_Holstein_Eslami_2022, Douglas_2016, Mannes_2020, Redden_Brand_2017} emotional harms, such as distress ~\cite{Weidinger2022}, dignity loss ~\cite{Brown_Sanci_Hegarty_2021, Mannes_2020}, misgendering ~\cite{Keyes_2018}, and reputational harms ~\cite{Moss_2021, Redden_Brand_2017}.
+Diminished health and well-being may accompany other identified sociotechnical harms – for example, experiences of representational harms, including algorithmic annihilation ~\cite{Andalibi_Garcia_2021} or the internalization of stereotypes may spark other emotional or psychological effects, such as “epistemic doubt” ~\cite{Wang_2020}, which affects overall health.
+As constructs of well-being are culturally relative ~\cite{Ng_Ho_Wong_Smith_2003}, health ideologies operationalized into machine learning models may “not be relevant, or potentially even harmful, to users living differently to the ways assumed by situated designers” ~\cite[p.
+5]{Docherty_Biega_2022}.
+Thus, builders of algorithmic systems must be attentive to forms of distress falling outside Eurocentric and Western care models ~\cite{Pendse2022}.